Try Percona Backup for MongoDB

 pbm-agent

-Essentially, the secondary in each replica set is the backup target, which has the benefit of isolating and reducing the load during backup from the production workload.
+Essentially, the secondary in each replica set is the backup target, which has the benefit of separating and reducing the load during backup from production workloads.

 In addition, the backup function in the monitoring product PMM (Percona Monitoring and Management) appears to use PBM internally.